-2. [11.pre.II] "the standard guide catheter having a continuous lumen extending for a predefined length from a proximal end at a hemostatic valve to a distal end adapted to be placed in a branch artery,"
+2. [12.a.i] "a guide catheter having a continuous lumen extending for a predefined length from a proximal end at a hemostatic valve to a distal end adapted to be placed in the branch artery,"

 As discussed for claim 1, Kontos or Kontos in view of Adams and/or the knowledge of a POSITA discloses this claim element.
-See Section VII.B.2, supra; Ex-1405, ¶ 225.
+See Section VII.B.2, supra;

+Ex-1405, ¶ 225.

-3. [11.pre.III] "the continuous lumen of the guide catheter having a circular cross-section and a cross-sectional inner diameter sized such that interventional cardiology devices are insertable into and through the lumen to the branch artery, the device comprising:"
+3. [12.a.ii] "the continuous lumen of the guide catheter having a circular cross-section and a cross-sectional inner diameter sized such that interventional cardiology devices are insertable into and through the continuous lumen of the guide catheter;"